Home

 The revised technology is now referred to as IEEE-1394b and uses a slightly different connector with throughputs up to 3.2 Gbps eight times faster than the previous standard (IEEE 1394).

-In summing up, most digital video camcorders/cameras are now equipped with a FireWire (IEEE-1394) port and downloading camcorders/cameras to a PC is now a snap!
+In summing up, most upscale motherboards are now equipped with firewire ports and, as always, over 90% of digital video camcorders/cameras are now equipped with a FireWire (IEEE-1394) port.

 Click here to learn to build your own cheap computer